jchidley/jchidley.github.io/_posts/2017-10-130-What's the Point of a F# Computational Expression AKA F# Monad.md

----
+﻿---
-date: "2017-10-28"
+date: "2017-10-30"
-title: "Understanding and Using FsCheck"
+title: "What's the Point of a F# Computational Expression AKA F# Monad"
 ---

-# Understanding and Using FsCheck
+# What's the Point of a F# Computational Expression AKA F# Monad
 **TL;DR** [FsCheck](https://fscheck.github.io/FsCheck/) documentation does cover what you need to know and is probably enough for experienced people.
 For those that need more detail, like me, read below.

 ## Introduction